aldengolab/python-server-howto/README.md

-# How to Install a Local Python Version
+# How to Install a Local Python Version on RHEL Servers

 Because the base Python for a given system is likely to be a dependent for a wide variety of tools (e.g. yum in Redhat Enterprise is written in Python),